 If you didn't get a chance to see the articles I wrote on the topic for Fish and Game Magazine last year then you can check them out here;

 Firstly where to start?
-I'm of the opinin that if you have the money and are really wantign to get into Spey casting then it's a good idea to bite the bullet and buy yourself a true Spey rod.
+I'm of the opinion that if you have the money and are really wantign to get into Spey casting then it's a good idea to bite the bullet and buy yourself a true Spey rod.
 For New Zealand a rod between 12'6 and 14' for a #7 or 8 line is perfect.
-These rod will handle big trout and salomon whilst still having enough feel to enjoyably fish for smaller trout around the country.
-The rod I fish is a 13'6 #7 Scott T2H, a slightly cheaper alternative (and also a nice rod) is the Scott A3 13' #8.
+These rod will handle big trout and salmon whilst still having enough feel to enjoyably fish for smaller trout around the country.
+The rod I fish is a 13'6 #7 Scott T2H, a slightly cheaper alternative to the Scott T3H.

 Full Spey Line, Skagit or European?
 There are really three different types of Spey casting and Spey lines.
 Without going into it here (read the articles for a full break down) what I recommend is that if you really want to learn properly how to do all of the casts well then start with a full floating Spey line like the Airflo Delta Spey.
 Then when it comes to fishing I tend to use and recommend a Skagit set up.
 What you do is put a running line onto your reel and then loop onto this a Skagit head.
 The skagit head is floating and only 24 feet long.
 The idea is that that Skagit head sits back in a D-Loop and loads the long rod.
 Off the end of the Skagit head you then put either a custom cut tip (which can be shortened to suit the water you tend to fish) or a sinking Polyleader.

 Here's a pic of me casting a 13'6 Scott T2H on the Tongariro with an Airflo Skagit line.
 Note the wedge shaped D-Loop loading the rod.